RedisLabs/redislabs-docs/content/rs/references/compatibility/commands/scripting.md

 aliases:
 ---

-The following table shows which open source Redis [scripting and function commands](https://redis.io/commands/?group=scripting) are compatible with standard and Active-Active databases in Redis Enterprise Software and Redis Enterprise Cloud.
+The following table shows which open source Redis [scripting and function commands](https://redis.io/commands/?group=scripting) are compatible with standard and Active-Active databases in Redis Enterprise Software and Redis Cloud.

 ## Function commands